Ford EcoBoost Engine Lawsuit Investigation

 Has Ford Done Anything to Fix the Problem with the EcoBoost Engines?

-Drivers claim that Ford is taking a “band-aid” approach to the EcoBoost problems, often choosing to install a low coolant sensor or replace the engine.
+Drivers claim that Ford is taking a “band-aid” approach to the EcoBoost problems, often choosing to install a low coolant sensor or replace the engine with another potentially defective one.
 Unfortunately, attorneys suspect that neither of these measures fixes the real issue with the engines.
 As a result, some drivers have been forced to pay thousands in repair costs, only to have the same problems reoccur.

 A successful class action lawsuit could force Ford to find a permanent fix for the engine problems, as well as offer money to consumers who lost their vehicles due to a fire.
 Consumers may also be able to recover money for the cost of repairs and coolant replenishment, as well as expenses incurred by drivers who were unable to use their vehicles (i.e., rental car costs).